BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 - LSP MUST validate the order against the options defined in `lsps1.info.options`.
 LSP MUST return an `1000` error in case of a mismatch.
   - %option_mismatch_property% MUST be one of the fields in `lsps1.info.options`.
-  - Example: `{ "property": "min_user_balance_satoshi" }`.
+  - Example: `{ "property": "min_client_balance_satoshi" }`.

 - LSP MUST validate the request fields.
 LSP MUST return a `-32602` error in case of an invalid request field.
   - %invalid_property% MUST be one of the fields in the request body.
 MUST use `.` to separate nested fields.
   - %human_message% MUST be a human description of the error.
-  - Example: `{ "property": "open.user_connection_string_or_pubkey", "message": "Invalid pubkey" }`.
+  - Example: `{ "property": "open.client_connection_string_or_pubkey", "message": "Invalid pubkey" }`.

 > **Rationale %human_message%** It's not always clear why the request field is invalid.
-This is a developer hint and SHOULD NOT be shown to the user.
+This is a developer hint and SHOULD NOT be shown to the client.

 - LSP MUST validate the `coupon_code` field and return an error if the coupon is invalid.

-> **Rationale coupon_code validation** The user should be informed if the coupon code is invalid.
+> **Rationale coupon_code validation** The client should be informed if the coupon code is invalid.
 Ignoring the invalid code and creating an invoice without the discount is not a good user experience.
 Ignoring the invalid code will also NOT prevent anybody bruteforcing the coupon code because the client will still detect if the LSP has given a discount.

 - LSP MAY reject a client by it's node_id or IP.
 In this case, the LSP MUST return a `1001` error.